Tenjho Tenge: Anime

 The Tenjho Tenge anime was directed by Toshifumi Kawase, animated by Madhouse but the whole series is animated by DR MOVIE 1 Korean animation service studio, produced by TV Asahi and Avex Mode, the animation division of the Avex group of companies.
 The twenty-four episodes were originally aired weekly on TV Asahi in Japan on Thursdays from April 1, 2004, to September 16, 2004.
 These episodes were made into eight-volume DVD box sets.
 Two additional episodes were broadcast by TV Asahi in Japan on March 16, 2005, and released in the form of an original video animation named Tenjho Tenge: Ultimate Fight.
 The anime follows closely to its source material up to the manga's eighth volume with the exception of the sexual content which was toned down.
-The anime series has been licensed in English by Geneon Entertainment.
+The anime series was licensed in English by Geneon Entertainment.

-Although not mentioned on the Geneon Entertainment's website, or the Tenjho Tenge mini-site, the OVA is available on the last volume, sometimes listed as episodes 25 and 26.
 In Australia and the UK, the series was released over seven volumes, and includes the OVA on the seventh disc.
 Almost 5 years after the closure of Geneon USA, Discotek Media re-licensed the series for a DVD release in 2013.
 Viewster later added the anime series into their streaming service alongside Galaxy Express 999 and Adieu Galaxy Express 999 anime films in 2016.